QLife-Inc/sorry/README.md

 - Responses with `HTTP 503` for all requests (excluding `/assets/*`).
 - Responses with `503.json` when the `Accept` header contains `/json`.
 - Responses with `503.json` when the request path ends with `.json`.
-- Otherwise it responses the contents of `503.html`.
+- Returns the contents of `503.html` for all other requests.
-- Supported `HTTPS`, supported multi domain.
+- Supports `HTTPS` and multiple domains.
-- Can specify Retry-After header by environment variable.
+- Allows specification of the `Retry-After` header through an environment variable.

 ## Usage